Elizabeth-dov/Elizabeth-dov/README.md

 ## Now working on

+- Actively learning front-end development to strengthen my skills in building responsive and user-friendly web interfaces.
 - Actively learning **Swift** to build iOS applications and improve my mobile development skills.
 - Taking the **CS50** online course by Harvard University to strengthen my computer science foundation and programming knowledge.